Play safe, insure your health and get tax benefit too

 Mediclaim insurance is a must-have for all.
 It safeguards you and your family from a financial crisis during critical illnesses or accidents.
 Apart from covering medical expenses, health insurance also offers you access to tax saving schemes.
 Absence of Medical insurance can wipe out your savings.

 Deduction U/s.
-80D of the Income Tax Act, 1961 in respect of Medical Insurance Premium (Mediclaim) paid, to keep in force insurance by individual either on his own health or on the health of spouse, dependent parents and children or paid by HUF on the health of any members of the family.
+80D of the Income Tax Act, 1961 in respect of Medical Insurance Premium (Mediclaim) paid, to keep in force insurance by individual either on his own health or on the health of spouse, parents and dependent children or paid by HUF on the health of any members of the family.
+From A.Y.
+2016-17 it also include Medical expenditure incurred by assessee, being individual/HUF on the health of a super senior citizen person ( from A.Y 2019-20 this benefit has been extented senior citizen also) provided that no amount has been paid to effect or to keep in force an insurance on the health of such person

 Features of Mediclaim policy